davidlang42/roland-rds/README.md

 `roland-rds encode FILE.JSON > NEW_FILE.RDS`

+To split a decoded JSON file into a folder structure (with each live set as a separate file for easy modification):

+`roland-rds split FILE.JSON FOLDER`

+To re-combine a folder structure of JSON files into a single JSON file:

+`roland-rds merge FOLDER`

+If you would like to save the output (rather than see it on the screen):

+`roland-rds merge FOLDER > NEW_FILE.JSON`

-In both `encode` and `decode` operations, if you omit the input filename, it will read from std in.
-The output is always written to std out.
+In the `encode`, `decode` and `split` operations, if you omit the input filename, it will read from std in.
+The output of `encode`, `decode` and `merge` is always written to std out.

 If you run `roland-rds help` or without args, you will see usage instructions.